EVA-3D/contrib-extras/docs/printer-compatibility/blv-mgn-cube.md

 The mount is compatible with endstop switches with M2.5 holes and hole spacing between 8-9.5mm.

+Thanks to Jose Elias for all the help with this approach!

 | No | Qty | Name                                           | Printable |
 | -- | --- | ---------------------------------------------- | --------- |
 | 1  | 1   | Endstop switch mounting bracket                | [Yes](stl/blv-mgn-cube-end_stop_mount.stl) |